The mixing time of the switch Markov chains: a unified approach: Sinclair's multicommodity flow method

 and we denote the length of a path $\gamma$ by $|\gamma|$.
 Finally let

 Then

 holds. {} \end{theorem}

 We are going to apply Theorem~\ref{th:sinc} for $(\G, P)$, which is either the unconstrained $(\G, P)=(\G(\bd), P_\bd)$ or the bipartite $(\G, P)=(\G(\bD), P_\bD)$ switch Markov chain.
-Using the notation $N:=|V(\G)|$, the (uniform) stationary distribution has the value {$\pi(X)=1/N$} for each vertex $X\in V(\G)$.
-Furthermore each transition probability has the property $P(X,Y) \ge 1/ n^4$ (see (\ref{eq:proa}) and (\ref{eq:prob})).
-So if we can design a multicommodity flow such that each path is shorter than an appropriate $\poly(n)$ function, then simplifying inequality~(\ref{eq:multiflow}) we can turn inequality (\ref{eq:relax1}) to the form:
+Using the notation $N:=|V(\G)|$, the (uniform) stationary distribution is given by $\pi(X) = N^{-1}$ for all $X\in V(\G)$.
+So if we can design a multicommodity flow which is composed of paths shorter than an appropriate $\poly^\ell(n)$ function, then inequality~\eqref{eq:relax1} becomes

 If $Z\in e$, then

 so we have